AK7iwi/Python-for-Data-Science/README_G.md

 b) The method is logically related to the class but doesn't need an object
 c) It's like a "normal" fct

+Use @staticmethod when the method is a utility that doesn't need object state.
+Use __init__ + instance methods when the object needs to store and modify state.

 - Others